 My mother was a good person: kind and loving.
 When I was a child, she encouraged me to be kind to others and to consider their feelings and not just my own.
 I can still remember the time she sat me down and played Joe South's 1970 song Walk a Mile in My Shoes to teach me about empathy.
 She also couldn't abide bigotry and racism and made sure I felt the same way.
 These were the most important lessons I ever learned from her.

 My mother loved movies.
 When I was younger, we would watch them together on the living room couch.
 She especially loved a good thriller.
-Later, when my parents divorced, I would spend weekends with her.
-When she picked me up on Saturday, we would usually have lunch and then see a movie.
-There are 52 weeks in a year, so yeah, we saw a lot of 'em.
-More often than not, it would be something that she wanted to see, so I ended up watching more R-rated fare than my classmates at school.
-The first time I ever saw The Deerhunter, Apocalypse Now, or Alien was in a movie theater with my mom.
+Later, when I was a little older, we would visit one of our local cinemas nearly every Saturday afternoon to see a new movie.
+More often than not, it would be something that she wanted to see, so I ended up watching a lot more R-rated fare than any of my classmates at school.
+The first time I ever saw The Deerhunter, Midnight Express, Apocalypse Now, or Alien was in a movie theater with my mom.

 My mother was a proud union member.
 For many years she worked in a hot, noisy factory, testing motors for General Electric (a company that once employed 10,000 people in Fort Wayne).